A routine primary care visit is a common example of outpatient care. Other examples of outpatient care include:

-Certain surgical procedures like hip and knee replacements, dental surgery, gastric bypass, breast augmentation, and others can even be performed in the outpatient setting.
+Certain surgical procedures, such as dental surgery, gastric bypass, breast augmentation, hip and knee replacements, and other procedures, can often be performed at outpatient facilities.

-One of the greatest benefits of outpatient care is that it is more cost-effective than many inpatient services.
-An overnight hospital stay can often come at a great expense to the patient, and likely demands more healthcare resources—from hospital labor, to surgical supplies, medical equipment, beds, and food—than an outpatient procedure.
+One of the greatest advantages of outpatient care is that it is more cost-effective than inpatient services.
+Overnight inpatient stays are often more expensive and require higher demands for hospital labor, medical equipment, beds, and food.

-Outpatient care also ensures that patients can recover from treatments or surgical procedures in the comfort of their own homes.
-This not only results in an improved patient experience, but also reduces the risk of hospital-acquired conditions or healthcare associated infections
+Outpatient care also allows patients to recover from treatments and procedures in the comfort of their own homes.
+This leads to improved patient experiences, as well as reduced risks of hospital-acquired conditions or healthcare-associated infections.